JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/authentication/index.md

 As you can see the function <strong>create_access_token</strong> which is going to take the user information and encode it and return us back with a long encrypted string.
-This token is only valid for 5minutes.
+This token is only valid for 5 minutes.

 Ok we are done with the tokens.
 Let’s move to the <strong>validator.py</strong> file.